TheRetroMike/Retro-Mike-Mining-Tools/README.md

 ## Features
 - Web based management and monitoring dashboard
-- Hive OS GPU Rig Profit Switching
+- Hive OS Rig Profit Switching
+- IceRiver Profit Switching when running the PBFarmer OC Firmware
 - Built-In Scheduler that gives you full control over how frequently it tries to profit switch
 - Auto Exchanging of coins utilizing your own exchange accounts
 - Calculations for any combination of up to 2 coins (i.e., GPU+CPU rig or just a mixed GPU rig)